 The Dike of the Future?

-Fourteen VWO-6 students from the Han Fortmann in Heerhugowaard were given an exam assignment for the subject of Drawing: design the dike of the future.
+Fourteen VWO-6 students from Han Fortmann in Heerhugowaard were given the following exam assignment for the subject of Drawing: design the dike of the future.

-For inspiration, the students biked along the Markermeer dikes where work is currently underway to improve the dikes.
-From the city beach in Hoorn to Scharwoude, they were explained the different ways to get strong dikes again.
-They were then allowed to unleash all the named requirements for safe dikes.
-The students were given the task of letting their imaginations run wild and designing a dike where anything goes.
-In this digital exhibition, the students provide a new perspective on old dikes.
+For inspiration, the students cycled along the Markermeer dikes, where work is currently underway to improve the dikes.
+From the city beach in Hoorn to Scharwoude, they were given explanations about the various ways to restore the strength of the dikes.
+Afterwards, they were allowed to let go of all the requirements for safe dikes.
+The students were given the assignment to let their imaginations run wild and design a dike where anything is possible and everything is allowed.
+In this digital exhibition, the students offer a new perspective on old dikes.

 Markermeer dikes

-The reason for choosing this assignment is the reinforcement of 33 kilometers of Markermeer dikes between Hoorn and Amsterdam.
-Large sections of the dikes were found after testing not to be stable enough to protect the 1.2 million inhabitants from the water.
-Safe dikes is one of the core tasks of the Water Board.
+The reason for choosing this assignment is to reinforce 33 kilometre of kilometre between Hoorn and Amsterdam.
+After testing, large sections of the dikes were found to be insufficiently stable to protect the 1.2 million inhabitants from flooding.
+Safe dikes are one of the core tasks of the water board.

 Collaboration

-This is the sixth time the Water Board has partnered with the Han Fortmann (Trinitas College) in Heerhugowaard.
-Each time the Water Board gives a water-related exam assignment to the students with the subject Drawing.
+This is the sixth time that the water board has collaborated with Han Fortmann (Trinitas College) in Heerhugowaard.
+Each time, the water board gives the students taking the Drawing course a water-related exam assignment.
 The results are part of this online exhibition.
-A jury of the school and the Water Board selected a Top 3 from the fourteen works.
-The public determined the final winner from these Top 3.
-That became the work of Donna Kok.
+A jury from the school and the water board selected a Top 3 from the fourteen works.
+The public then chose the ultimate winner from this Top 3.
+The winner was Donna Kok's work.